 Shah dismissed Dinesh Chandimal and Kithuruwan Vithanage cheaply after lunch, having also been involved in Kaushal Silva's (80) run out that pegged back Sri Lanka.

 Mathews and Silva added 72 runs to steady the innings before a miscommunication led to the opener being run out after a patient 218-ball knock that included 10 boundaries.

-Shah, who took seven second innings wickets at Galle to set up Pakistan's comprehensive victory in the first Test, then dealt two quick blows castling Chandimal and Vithanage who paid the price for poor shot selection.
+Shah, who took seven second innings wickets at Galle to set up Pakistan's comprehensive victory in the first Test, trapped Mathews leg before and dismissed Tharindu Kaushal to claim his third five-wicket haul.